-C-DAC CA Services shall backup all critical data on periodic basis and backup copies shall be stored securely at three locations 1) Primary, 2) Disaster recovery site, & 3) Third site
+C-DAC CA Services shall backup all critical data on periodic basis and backup copies shall be stored securely at Primary as well as at disaster recovery site.

 5.2 Procedural Controls

 5.2.1 Trusted roles

 Identified Officials of C-DAC CA who have an access to C-DAC CA facility or control the operations of C-DAC CA are considered as "Trusted Officials".
 C-DAC CA shall prepare the document of roles and responsibility.
 Trusted Officials include, but are not limited to: